dustinrapp/Capstone_Springboard_Intermediate_Python/test.md.md

 ## Linear Regression Analysis

 To assess snowfall prediction potential with Ordinary Least Squares model, a linear regression analysis was performed on each dataset.
 For each potential variable, data was plotted against snowfall amounts which would occur over the next 12 hours.
 Slope, standard error, R square values, along with p values were calculated for all variables.
 A table showing results from this analysis are shown in **Table 3**.
 Note that the variables with the best predictive capabilities are dewpoint, KCCU Wind Speed, and pressure changes.
-While the R values are not noteably high (all are less then 0.2), p values for dewpoint, 12-hr pressure change are less then 0.05, indicating that there may be some predictive skill with an OLS model.
+While the R values are not notably high (all are less then 0.2), p values for dewpoint, 12-hr pressure change are less then 0.05, indicating that there may be some predictive skill with an OLS model.

 ***